junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Bobby smiles softly.
 "What's dead should stay dead, right?
 You better prepare a damn well farewell this time."

 "No -- Not like this!"
-Dean continues protesting relentlessly.
+Dean stomps, protesting relentlessly.
 "We don't even know if Lucifer would help.
 If he decides he doesn't want to do shit, all these sacrifice would just be for nothing.
 You'll disappear for good, but for nothing!
 Can't we at least wait until we know for sure there absolutely isn't any other choice, to consider this?"
 He swallows hard.
 "If it's up to me, we shouldn't even *think* about that!"

 "I agree," Cas resonates, watching his devastated face.

 Dean makes a wet sound.

 Ash points at Cas with a curled knuckle.
-"Thought you said you are an angel.
+"Thought he said you are an angel.
 Shouldn't you be more supportive about anything that restores orders up there?
 Saving angels, you know, like saving your brothers and sisters?"

 "I do," Cas says serenely.
 "But not at the cost of losing all of you forever.
 You are friends of Dean's.
 Even as ghosts and souls, you are too important to lose.
 Dean will not allow that happen, nor will I."